 Cash is powerful – use it and you’ll spend less.
 It places a natural and visible limit on how much you have to spend.

-Try to avoid credit cards or store cards.
+Try to avoid credit cards, store cards and AfterPay type schemes.
 Even if you can afford to pay it back in January, it’s likely you’ll spend more than you wanted to and lose track of where you are at with your finances.
 If you can’t pay it back in full, ask yourself:

-“Do you really want to be paying the price of the gift plus 20% or more in interest on top of this?”
+“Do you really want to be paying the price of the gift plus 20% or more in interest or late fees on top of this?”
 The answer should be “no”.

 Start early.
 Don’t be that person running madly around the mall on Christmas Eve panic-buying.
 The earlier you start, the more likely you’ll be able find a special present AND a bargain.
 Special and thoughtful does not have to equate to expensive!